 Each of these steps will be detailed in the next five chapters.
-For each chapter the basic format will be the same: first a vision summary, then a layout of detailed steps to take within the next 1-2 years; finally broader views of where NGS should be for both 5 and 10 years ahead, in order to stay on track with achieving each component of this plan.
+For each chapter, the basic format will be the same: first a vision summary, followed by a description of the detailed steps required within the next one to two years, and finally, broader views of where NGS should be for both five and ten years ahead in order to stay on track with achieving each component of this plan.

 Under current organizational structure, NGS is composed of a Director's staff and six divisions: Observation and Analysis (OAD), Remote Sensing (RSD), Geosciences Research (GRD), Geodetic Services (GSD), Spatial Reference System (SRSD) and Systems Development (SDD).
 Each of these seven groups concentrates on a particular component of the overall NGS mission.
 As such, in the following sections, a particular group will often be named as a "Lead" for accomplishing certain tasks.
-This does not imply that the work of that task need be done in only that group, but that the primary leadership should come from that group for that task.
+This is not to imply that the work of that task must be done only by that group, but that the primary leadership should come from that group for that task.